 Having done this, the amount of free movement of the internal lever at the end where the cable is attached must be carefully checked.
-This is best done by applying light backward pressure to the lever end, as already described, at the same time operating the handlebar Sever.
-The correct free movement is % to 3% inch.
-It should be explained that the free movement is readily felt on the handlebar lever by reason of the greatly increased effort required as the clutch commences to disengage,
+This is best done by applying light backward pressure to the lever end, as already described, at the same time operating the handlebar lever.
+The correct free movement is $\frac{1}{16}$ to $\frac{3}{16}$ inch.
+It should be explained that the free movement is readily felt on the handlebar lever by reason of the greatly increased effort required as the clutch commences to disengage.

 As the result of wear of the clutch plate fabric inserts, the plates tend to close up towards, each other.
 This closing up has the effect of reducing the free movement referred to.
 Clutch slip resulting from lack of free movement will rapidly ruin the inserts and may generate sufficient heat to soften the clutch springs.
-Therefore should clutch slip occur immediately examine for free movement of the internal operating lever.
+Therefore should clutch slip occur immediately examine for Tree movement of the internal operating lever.

-To adjust this free movement it is necessary to remove the domed clutch cover (secured by eight screws) when the screwed adjusting plug fitted to the centre of the clutch pressure plate will be exposed.
-The lock nut securing this screwed adjusting plug is of sparking plug size and can therefore be loosened for adjustment, and subsequently securely tightened by means of the sparking plug box key provided in the tool kit,
+To adjust this free movement it is necessary to remove the cap on the centre of the front chaincase clutch extrusion (secured by three screws) when the screwed adjusting plug fitted to the centre of the clutch pressure plate will be exposed.
+The lock nut securing this screwed adjusting plug is of sparking plug size and can therefore be loosened for adjustment, and subsequently securely tightened by means of the sparking plug box key provided in the tool kit.

 Then, to check the free movement of the internal lever, apply backward pressure as described and observe the movement at the extreme end of the lever before resistance is felt.
-The correct amount of movement, as stated is $\frac{1}{16}$ to $\frac{3}{16}$ inch measured at the end of the operating lever.
+The correct amount of movement, as stated is $\frac{1}{16}$ to $\frac{3}{16}$ inch.

-A careful study of illustrations 14 and 15 will help considerably in making the foregoing instructions readily understandable.
+A careful study of Illustrations 14 and 15 will help considerably in making the foregoing instructions readily understandable.